Year-Long Novel Generator: Decolonizing The Novel with John Manuel Arias

 Workshop Highlights:

-There is the option to pay by installment.
-This class has 2 full scholarships for a reduced fee of $3,500.
-To setup a payment plan or apply for a scholarship, please contact Kate Mabus, kate@theshipmanagency.com.
+Payment Note: There is the option to pay by installment.
+To setup a payment plan, please contact Kate Mabus, kate@theshipmanagency.com.
+All scholarships for this course have been awarded.